Jets won’t discipline Bell for bowling after flu absence

 “What am I going to discipline him for?”
 Gase said.
 “I can’t tell him you have to stay in your house.”

-The New York Post reported Monday night that Bell went to a New Jersey-area bowling alley Saturday night and stayed there with several friends until it closed around 1 a.m.
+The New York Post reported Monday night that Bell went to a New Jersey-area bowling alley Saturday night and stayed there until it closed around 1 a.m.

-“I mean, that’s not his fault that we said he was still contagious,” Gase said.
-“That’s what the doctors told him.
-I’d rather he not be (out).
-I’d rather he be home just getting better.”
+Bell said Tuesday he had several family members and friends in town to watch him play against the Dolphins, but when he was ruled out for the game Saturday doctors told him to get out of the house and get his body moving a little.
+So, he and his friends and family went bowling — and Bell is surprised his night out at the alley became a story.

-Gase expected to speak to Bell later Tuesday, but acknowledged the running back being out in public and bowling just hours after being ruled out for the game the next morning because of an illness was bad optics.
+“Oh, yeah, I am, for real,” Bell said.
+“The bigger surprise was I rolled a 251 off the flu.
+That’s the bigger surprise — a career high.”

 “Yeah, he better,” Gase said.
 “We’re out of guys.”